WellFiredDevelopment/dotCommandDocumentation/sphinx/source/learn/step_by_step/logs_and_filters.rst

 Introduction
 ------------

-Unity has built in support for three types of filters, and allows you to filer the in editor log with these filters.
+Unity has built in support for four types of filters, and allows you to filer the in editor log with these filters.

 * Info
     Messages about your game, this corresponds to the Debug.Log().